4teamwork/weasyprint-docker/README.md

 # PDF Service

-An web service for generating PDF files from HTML.
+A web service for generating PDF files from HTML.

-The service is based on a fork from https://github.com/4teamwork/weasyprint-docker (based on [WeasyPrint](https://weasyprint.readthedocs.io/en/stable/index.html))
+The service is based on a fork from https://github.com/4teamwork/weasyprint-docker which uses [WeasyPrint](https://weasyprint.readthedocs.io/en/stable/index.html).

 ## Raw Usage